devtut/generate/docs/r/probability-distributions-with-r.md

 ---
-metaTitle: "Probability Distributions with R"
+metaTitle: "R - Probability Distributions with R"
 description: "PDF and PMF for different distributions in R"
 ---